bobbydank/bobbydank/README.md

 Full Stack Web/App Developer
 ----------------------------

 I've worked as a full stack developer for a local Tulsa firm for over a decade.
-I made 100s of websites big and small for individuals/businesses big and small.
+I have made 100s of websites big and small for individuals/businesses big and small.
 I love working in Wordpress and React for web and app projects, and I love making bots with Python.
 If I'm not coding, you'll find me with family, friends, or jamming on my guitar.

 * 🌍  I'm based in Tulsa, OK
 * 🖥️  See my portfolio at [Catchy Labs](http://www.catchylabs.com)